bnb-chain/BEPs/BEP84.md

 ##### 5.1.2.2 Pre-check

-1. Ensure the BEP20 token has already been bound.
-2. Ensure the BEP20 is bound by mirror.
+1. Ensure the BEP20 is bound by mirror.
-3. Ensure msg.value >= SyncFee + CrossChainFee and msg.value = N * 10^10
+2. Ensure msg.value >= SyncFee + CrossChainFee and msg.value = N * 10^10
-4. Ensure the equivalent total supply on BC doesn’t exceed the maximum limit
+3. Ensure the equivalent total supply on BC doesn’t exceed the maximum limit
-5. Ensure expired time is earlier than one day later and no earlier than two minutes later.
+4. Ensure expired time is earlier than one day later and no earlier than two minutes later.

 ##### 5.1.2.3 Core mechanism

-1. Transfer relayFee to TokenHub
+1. Transfer CrossChainFee to TokenHub
 2. RLP encode sync total supply package:

     | **Param Name**    | **Type** | **Description**        |